 - Bring a snack.
 This is a strenuous hike.
 You may need something to replenish your energy.

 - Wear comfortable shoes with good tread.
 The rocks can be slippery, especially coming down.

-- Wear a hat.
-There is very little shade along the way and you will need to see as well as possible while you’re climbing.
+- Wear a hat and sunglasses.
+There is very little shade along the way.
+You will need the shade offered by the hat as well as sunglasses to see as well as possible while you’re climbing.